Sam Worthington

 Sam Worthington in his youth

 He attended college, studied drama, but did not complete his education.
-At the age of seventeen, Sam's father sent him off to Queensland with four hundred dollars and a plane ticket, bidding him farewell with the words, "Earn your way back home yourself."
+At seventeen, Sam's father sent him to Queensland with just four hundred dollars and a plane ticket, telling him, "Earn your way back home yourself."

-Initially, the young man scraped by on odd jobs, working as a bricklayer on construction sites.
+The young man initially scraped by doing odd jobs, including working as a bricklayer on construction sites.
 In an interview, Sam Worthington once said that this profession taught him a lot, even in terms of acting.
-At the very least, it taught him to keep quiet, listen to his boss, not to lift more than one "brick" at a time, and not to rush during work.
+Most importantly, it taught him to stay quiet, listen to his boss, handle one "brick" at a time, and never rush the work.

 Sam Worthington in his early years